-The Application must include a detailed explanation of any and all construction cost variances existing between the development budget and PNA.
+Applications for 9% or 4% Tax Credits must include a detailed explanation of any and all construction cost variances existing between the development budget and PNA.
 In addition, any deviation from rehabilitation scope noted above will require a detailed explanation.